Evan-Kim2028/subgraph-query-portal/README.rst

 Subgrounds
 ----------
+Subgrounds is a Pythonic data access library that represents Subgraph schemas as Python objects, allowing Subgraph GraphQL queries to be written exclusively in Python.
-Subgrounds is a Python library that allows seamless Subgraphs into a Python data analytics workflow.
+This makes it posisble to integrate Subgraphs into a Python data analytics workflows in Python.
-It provides an open-source solution for interfacing with and querying Subgraphs, streamlining the process of extracting and processing blockchain data.
-With Subgrounds, you can easily incorporate Subgraphs into your Python data pipeline, enabling you to seamlessly integrate blockchain data into your data analytics web3 workflow.

 Polars
 ------